-As the rotator cuff continues to age or degenerates, a portion of the rotator cuff might separate from the bone that it is normally attached to.
+As the rotator cuff continues to age or degenerate, a portion of the rotator cuff might separate from the bone it is attached to.
 This is usually part of the natural progression of tendinosis.

-If enough of the rotator cuff starts to separate then we have a small cleft or defect in the rotator cuff attachment.
+If enough rotator cuff starts to separate, we have a small cleft or defect in the rotator cuff attachment.
 We call that a partial tear.
 Partial tears are not large enough to cause weakness of the shoulder.
-However, if you have a painful partial tear, you can have pain on top or on the side of the shoulder.
+However, if you have a painful partial tear, you can have pain on top or the side of the shoulder.
 In addition, you may find it very painful when trying to lift the arm overhead.

+Most people with partial tears of the rotator cuff are going to respond to physical therapy.
 Some partial tears hurt, while others do not.
 Determining if your partial tear is painful is usually possible with a physical exam.
-Most people with partial tears of the rotator cuff are going to respond to physical therapy.
-If physical therapy and other non-surgical treatments do not improve your pain, then surgery to place a unique biological patch has a high likelihood of alleviating your night pain and pain with lifting your arm.
+Suppose physical therapy and other non-surgical treatments do not improve your pain.
+In that case, surgery to place a unique biological patch is highly likely to alleviate your night pain and pain caused by lifting your arm.
 See this post for more information about the patch and how it works.

 Traumatic Shoulder Pain

-Some of you are reading this because you fell on your shoulder and now you can not move your arm.
+Some of you are reading this because you fell on your shoulder and cannot move your arm.
 In acute traumatic situations like this, there is a chance that you ripped the rotator cuff off from the bone.
-If you fell, and now have significant weakness in your arm you should see an Orthopedic Surgeon soon.
-This post covers what to look for if you think you had a serious shoulder injury.
+If you fell and now have significant weakness in your arm, you should see an Orthopedic Surgeon soon.
+This post covers what to look for if you think you have a serious shoulder injury.

 The rotator cuff controls how well the shoulder functions.
-If your injury caused a rotator cuff tear, your complaints and symptoms may be related to the size of the rotator cuff tear.
-If enough of the rotator cuff has torn then it might be impossible to move your arm due to severe weakness.
-Many people with acute, large, traumatic rotator cuff tears will require surgery in order to restore function.
-In general, the treatment of rotator cuff tears depends on the cause of the rotator cuff tear and I go into more detail in these posts here and here.
+If your injury caused a rotator cuff tear, your complaints and symptoms might be related to the size of the rotator cuff tear.
+If enough of the rotator cuff has torn, then it might be impossible to move your arm due to severe weakness.
+Many people with acute, large, traumatic rotator cuff tears will require surgery to restore function.
+In general, the treatment of rotator cuff tears depends on the cause of the rotator cuff tear, and I go into more detail in these posts here and here.

 Calcific tendonitis of the rotator cuff can be a VERY painful entity.

-You are usually very easy to diagnose in the office since the pain can at times be very significant.
-In this situation, calcium crystals deposit inside the tendon itself.
-That leads to a significant increase in the number of nerves in that area, and that causes severe pain.
+Patients with calcific tendonitis are usually very easy to diagnose in the office since the pain can be very significant.
+In this situation, calcium crystals deposit within the tendon itself.
+That leads to a considerable increase in the number of nerves in that area, and that causes severe pain.
 The calcium deposit is not dangerous.
 If you have calcific tendonitis, it does not mean that you take in too much calcium or something wrong with your kidneys.

-Luckily, a non-surgical approach with an ultrasound-guided injection to wash the calcium out of the rotator cuff often results in pain relief in the majority of cases.
+Luckily, a non-surgical approach with an ultrasound-guided injection to wash the calcium out of the rotator cuff often results in pain relief in most cases.
 Surgery is very rarely necessary for calcific tendonitis.
-For more in-depth information on calcific tendonitis please see these two articles here and here.
+For more in-depth information on calcific tendonitis, please see these two articles here and here.

-Adhesive capsulitis or a frozen shoulder is a very common cause pain and of loss of motion of the shoulder.
+Adhesive capsulitis or a frozen shoulder is a widespread cause of pain and loss of motion of the shoulder.
 A frozen shoulder causes pain all around the shoulder.
-The pain can be on the top of the shoulder, or the pain can be underneath the shoulder in the axilla.
+The pain can be on the top of the shoulder, on the side, or the pain can be underneath the shoulder in the axilla.

-In a frozen shoulder you cannot move the arm because the ligaments and capsule around the shoulder became very thick, tight and inflamed.
-We have a very popular post here that goes into significant detail about how to manage a frozen shoulder.
+In a frozen shoulder, you cannot move the arm because the ligaments and capsule around the shoulder become very thick, tight, and inflamed.
+We have a very popular post here that goes into considerable detail about managing a frozen shoulder.

 The treatment of a frozen shoulder is generally physical therapy.
 On occasion, we might recommend an injection directly into the shoulder to diminish the inflammation.
 People who do not improve with physical therapy can consider an injection or an arthroscopy.
-During arthroscopy of the shoulder, the surgery is performed with small holes and cameras and the tight joint capsule is released.
-During that surgery, we can also remove or lengthen the tight inflamed tissue which is stopping the shoulder from moving.
+During shoulder arthroscopy, the surgery is performed with small holes and cameras, and the tight joint capsule is released.
+During that surgery, we can also remove or lengthen the tight inflamed tissue, which is stopping the shoulder from moving.

 Rotator Cuff Tendonitis